How to Sign In

 - You are using the wrong email address.
 SSO only appears for email addresses on a domain that has SSO configured.
 Make sure you are entering your company email, not a personal one.

-I get an "access denied" or "user not found" error
+I get an SSO login failure or “access denied”

 - Your IdP account is not assigned to the Omnivoo app.
 In some identity providers, your IT team must explicitly assign you to the Omnivoo application.
 Ask your IT team to verify your assignment.